carsten nicolai

 2015

-real-time projection, mirror walls, bench with loudspeakers
+real-time projection, large-scale screen, mirror walls, bench with loudspeakers

 dimensions variable